TUBIK ABS USER GUIDE

 7. LIFESPAN

-The maximum lifespan of SIMOND products is issued based on the manufacturing date indicated on the product: - 10 years for products subject to ageing (textiles and plastics) - For life for metal parts and products.
-The actual lifespan of your SIMOND product depends on the frequency and way in which it is used by each individual user.
-Under normal conditions of use and maintenance, SIMOND recommends a lifespan of 3 to 10 years for braking devices.
-This lifespan may be reduced to a single use in the event of big falls of the product, excessive loads, entrapment and torsion, or intensive use (wear and tear and presence of sharp edges) or high stress (exposure to chemicals, extreme temperatures, aggressive environments, etc.).
-As long as your product meets the control requirements described in the INSPECTION paragraph, there's no need to scrap or repair it.
-Using a dirty rope can significantly reduce the lifespan of your product.
-If you have any doubts regarding the condition of the product, have it checked by a qualified person or scrap it.
+The actual lifetime of your SIMOND product depends on the frequency and type of use of each user.
+Under normal conditions of use and maintenance, SIMOND recommends a service life of 3 to 10 years for braking devices.
+This service life can be reduced to one use in case of a major fall of the product, overloading, jamming and twisting, intensive use (wear and tear and presence of sharp edges) or heavy stress (exposure to chemicals, extreme temperatures, aggressive environments...).
+As long as your product meets the requirements of the inspection described in the section on INSPECTION, there is no need to dispose of it.
+The use of a dirty rope can significantly reduce the life of your product.
+If in doubt about the condition of the product, have it checked by a competent and trained person or destroy it.

 8. GUARANTEE